Bella Paalen

-Bella Paalen, real name Isabella Pollak (9 July or 9 December 1881 – 28 July 1964) was an Austrian-American operatic soprano of Hungarian origin.
+Bella Paalen, real name Isabella Pollak (9 July or 9 December 1881 – 28 July 1964) was an Austrian-American operatic contralto of Hungarian origin.
 She was engaged for 31 years at the k.-k.
 Hofoper in Vienna, later the State Opera, was appointed Kammersängerin there in 1933 and had to leave the country after the Anschluss because of her Jewish origins.

 Life and career

 Born in Pásztó, Austria-Hungary, Paalen was the daughter of Ernst Pollak (1851–1935) and Laura Pollak née Jamnitz (1858–1935).
 The father came from Jungbunzlau, the mother from Vienna where her two brothers B. F. Dolbin (1883–1971) and Otto Friedrich Pollak (1885–1915) were born.
 Paalen's second brother and her parents also died in Vienna.
 In 1912, her brother Benno Fred changed his family name to Dolbin.

 She studied singing with Rosa Papier and Johannes Ress.
 In 1904, she made her debut at the Düsseldorfer Opernhaus – as Fidès in Meyerbeer's Le prophète.
 In 1905 and 1906, she was at the Stadttheater Graz.
 The Viennese court opera director and composer Gustav Mahler heard her in Graz as soloist in his Symphony No. 3, was impressed and engaged her to his house.